TYPO3-extensions/gridelements/Documentation/Chapters/Faq/Index.rst

 **Answer:** The reason for this decision is the behaviour of the TYPO3 core while working on page content.
 When an editor is working at some content, others will be notified only, when they open the editing form of that particular content element.
-While working with D&D drop within a larger editorial team it happens quite often, that people change content of the same page at the same time.
+While working with D&D within a larger editorial team it happens quite often, that people change content of the same page at the same time.
 Just imagine the mess that could happen without reloading the current state of that page.
 So as